CodeForPhilly/prevpoint-forms/README.md

 Start the server

 ```
-# activate virtualenv
-source .venv/bin/activate

-# start development server
-python manage.py runserver
+./bin/develop
 ```

+This will start the django server and the node compiler in the same terminal.
 Navigate to http://localhost:8000 and select form type.
 Upload an image.
 Currently the image processing isn't hooked up, so step 3 (processing) is skipped and a blank form is shown.